-\Cref{char_fibrant_obj} produces a characterization of fibrant objects of the model structure of \cref{th:canonical_left_semi_model}: a marked $\infty$-categories is fibrant if the marked arrows have inverses and if an arrow isomorphic to a marked arrow is marked.
+\cref{char_fibrant_obj} produces a characterization of fibrant objects of the left semi-model structure of \cref{th:canonical_left_semi_model}: a marked $\infty$-category is fibrant if the marked arrows have inverses and if an arrow isomorphic to a marked arrow is marked.

-A careful reader might have noticed however that this is not sufficient to show that the marked arrows are exactly the arrows that have inverses in the sense of \cref{def:inverse}.
+A careful reader might have noticed, however, that this is not sufficient to show that the marked arrows are exactly the arrows that have inverses in the sense of \cref{def:inverse}.

-\begin{example} Let $C$ be a category, seen as an $\infty$-category with no non-identity arrows of dimension $>1$.
+\begin{example} Let $C$ be a category, seen as an $\infty$-category with no non-identity arrows of dimension strictly superior to $1$.
 We endow $C$ with the marking $C^\flat$, where only the identity arrows are marked.

-With this marking $C$ is fibrant, indeed, it satisfies all the conditions of \cref{char_fibrant_obj}.
+With this marking, $C$ is fibrant; indeed, it satisfies all the conditions of \cref{char_fibrant_obj}.
 But if the category $C$ has non-identity invertible arrows, these would be arrows that have inverses in the sense of \cref{def:inverse} without being marked. \end{example}

 In this section, we ``fix'' this problem by introducing a Bousfield localization in which the fibrant objects have these properties.